To create an effective listing that attracts buyers and complies with our policies, be sure to follow these guidelines:

 Using "fits," "for," or "compatible with," before the brand name of jewelry and clothing items or accessories.

 Comparing the item you're selling to a popular product.
-For example, you can't say "the Zune MP3 player is just like the iPod."
+For example, you can't say "this MP3 player is just like the iPod."

 Misspelling brand names to try to circumvent the rules.
 For example, using a dollar sign "$" instead of the letter "S."